-I am currently working as Associate Professor at the School of Child and Youth Care, University of Victoria, BC, Canada.
+I am affliated with the University of Victoria as Associate Professor at the School of Child and Youth Care.
+You can learn more about me here.

 - Kakuru, D. M. (2018) Reconstructing Child Caregiving: Perspectives on Child Headed Households in Uganda.
 In Ebrahim, H., Okwany, A., Oumar, B. (Eds).
 (2018).
 Early Childhood Care and Education on the Margins; African perspectives.
 London: Routledge: Pages 46-61.
 View Abstract